nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

         options:
           - 'New!
 Salsa for Beginners (Thursday, September 4th at 6:45pm)'
           - 'New!
 Bachata for Beginners (Thursday, September 11th at 7:30pm)'
+          - 'New!
+Salsa - Ladies Line Routine for Beginners (Wed, September 24th at 6:45pm)'
           - 'Ladies Line Routine Advanceed (Salsa, Bachata, Monday at 6:45pm)'
         is_required: true
     submit_label: Register